gcc-mirror/gcc/.github/PULL_REQUEST_TEMPLATE.md

 Here is a checklist to help you with your PR.

-- \[ ] GCC code require copyright assignment: https://gcc.gnu.org/contribute.html
+- \[ ] GCC development requires the DCO or copyright assignment.
+See: https://gcc.gnu.org/contribute.html or https://gcc.gnu.org/dco.html
 - \[ ] Read contributing guidlines
 - \[ ] `make check-rust` passes locally
 - \[ ] Run `clang-format`